 Factors to think about before buying a car and deciding how much you can afford

-Percentage of monthly income
+Car affordability based on percentage of monthly income

 Edmunds recommends spending no more than 20% of your after-tax monthly income on car related expenses.
 And yes, that includes your monthly car payment, gas, insurance, and repairs and maintenance.
 However, I think that you should try to keep it below 15% if you want to grow your wealth.
 For example, if your after-tax monthly income is $4,000, make sure your car-related expenses are no more than $600.
 Use the car affordability calculator to determine how much you afford to spend on your car.

 Experts suggest that the price of your car should be less than 50% of your after-tax annual income.
 If your after-tax annual income is $50,000, the absolute maximum price of you car should be $25,000.
 This is only if you have a stable job and know that you will be making similar or higher amount of income annually for the next several years.
 I like to keep this cap low.
 For example, when I bought my first car, I bought a car for less than 30% of my annual after-tax income.
 This helped me invest more and grow my wealth over the years.
 Believe it or not, I still own the same car and my income has more than tripled since I bought it, which was 13 years ago.